lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 - Linear Layer
 - Softmax

-Most of my models had 3 layers with 128 hidden channels per layer.
+Therefore these models had 3 layers, each with 128 hidden channels per layer.

+The GIN and GINE models were structured slightly differently:
+- Convolutional layer
+- ReLU
+- Convolutional Layer
+- ReLU
+- Convolutional Layer
+- Pooling Layer
+- MLP
+- Softmax

+I did not include a dropout layer for the GIN(E) models which was an oversight as this would have helped to lessen the overfitting which we will see later.

 My models therefore had this number of parameters:

 - GCN model: 37,250
 - GAT model:  346,754